Teaching language English (teacher also speaks Spanish and German)

 The aim of the course is to motivate participants to play freely with the different sources of material surrounding us and to develop their artistic projects.
 Individual as well as group consultations will be held throughout the Course.

 Eli Cortiñas is a video artist of Cuban descent, born in Las Palmas de Gran Canaria (ES) in 1979.
-She was guest professor at the Art Academy Kassel (DE) and the Art Academy Mainz (DE), as well as invited lecturer at the HGB Leipzig (DE) and the Staatliche Akademie der Bildenden Künste Karlsruhe (DE).
-Cortiñas has been awarded numerous grants and residencies, including from Fundación Botín, Berlin Senate, Villa Sträuli, Kunstfonds, Goethe Institute, Kölnischer Kunstverein, Rupert, Villa Massimo and Karl-Schmidt-Rottluff.
-Her artistic practice can be located within the appropriation tradition, using already existing cinema to de- and re-construct identities as well as narratives according to new discourses.
+She was guest professor at the Art Academy Kassel (DE) and the Art Academy Mainz (DE) and currently shares a professorship with artist Candice Breitz at the HBK Braunschweig (DE).
+Cortiñas has been awarded numerous grants and residencies, including the Fundación Botín, the Berlin Senate, Villa Sträuli, Kunstfonds, Goethe Institute, Kölnischer Kunstverein, Rupert Residency, Villa Massimo and Karl Schmidt-Rottluff.
+Her artistic practice can be located within the appropriation tradition, using already existing cinema to de- and reconstruct identities as well as narratives according to new discourses.
 Her collage-like video essays and installations mix found imagery with documentary strategies.

-Group exhibitions 2018 Riga Biennial of Contemporary Art, Riga.
+Group exhibitions 2020 Premios Beca Botín, Santander (ES).
+2019 Fotonoviembre 15, TEA, Tenerife (ES).
+2018 Riga Biennial of Contemporary Art, Riga.
 Focus Eli Cortiñas, International Film Festival Gijón, Gijón (ES).
 Melancholia, Villa Empain, Fondation Borghossian, Brussels.
 2017Film Footage Photography.
 Eli Cortiñas, Angelo Novi, Martina Sauter, Museum für Photographie, Brunswick (DE).
 Ten emerging artists.
 Contemporary experimental films and video art from Germany, Goethe Institute, Toronto (CA).
 2016The human condition, Museum of Modern Art, Moscow.

 Publications Eli Cortiñas – The Most Given of Givens, exh. cat., Karl Schmidt-Rottluff Stipendium, Studienstiftung des Deutschen Volkes, Berlin 2016.
 Eli Cortiñas – What About Tropical Delights in Neoliberal Times?, exh. cat., Centro de Arte La Regenta, Centro Átlantico de Arte Moderno, Sala San Antonio Abad, Las Palmas de Gran Canaria 2015.